ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ## PHP actions
 {: #openwhisk_ref_php}

-PHP actions are executed with PHP 7.1.18 To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when you create or update an action.
+PHP actions are executed with PHP 7.2.6 To use this runtime, specify the `wsk` CLI parameter `--kind php:7.2` when you create or update an action.
 This behavior is the default when you create an action with a file that has a `.php` extension.

+The PHP 7.1 runtime is currently deprecated, is recommended that all actions get migrated to PHP 7.2, PHP 7.2 provides better cache for warm invocations.

 The following PHP extensions are available in addition to the standard ones: